Español

 For medical questions, we encourage you to review our information with your doctor.

-Rhabdomyosarcoma (RMS) can start nearly anywhere in the body, so the symptoms of RMS can be different in each person.
+Rhabdomyosarcoma (RMS) can start nearly anywhere in the body.
 The symptoms depend on where the tumor is, how large it is, and if it has spread to other parts of the body.

 American Cancer Society medical information is copyrighted material.
 For reprint requests, please see our Content Usage Policy.